70s Cartoons: 30+ Best Shows Worth Watching, With Air Dates

 Best for: Mystery/chase cartoon fans

-Speed Buggy premiered in 1973 and quickly earned a spot in the 70s kids cartoons lineup.
-It stars Speed Buggy and his three human companions—driver Tinker, mechanic Mark, and fashion-forward Debbie.
+Then there is Speed Buggy, which premiered in 1973 and quickly earned a spot in the 70s kids cartoons lineup.
+It stars Speed Buggy and his three human companions, driver Tinker, mechanic Mark, and fashion-forward Debbie.

 The Robonic Stooges (1977) cartoon featuring The Three Stooges as crime-fighting cyborg superheroes

-Why it’s worth a look: It’s genuinely bizarre (and that’s a compliment).
+Why it’s worth a look: It’s wonderfully bizarre (and that’s a compliment).

 Best for: “What were they thinking?” nostalgia